canonical/ubuntu-pro-for-wsl/docs/howto/set-up-landscape-client.md

 ````

-(howto::config-schema)=
-## Configuration schema
+(howto::config-landscape-client)=
+## Configuring the landscape client

 Both the `LandscapeConfig` data in the Windows registry and the Advanced Configuration
-option in the graphical Windows application require a configuration schema like the one
+option in the graphical Windows application can be configured as follows:
-below:

 ```ini